2025-2026 Online School BROCHURE

 The Road to Reconciliation

-Gain a better understanding of our shared responsibility in the reconciliation process.
-Through Object-Based Learning, use your critical thinking skills to gain a deeper understanding of traditional and contemporary First Nations culture.
+Deepen your understanding of our shared responsibility in the reconciliation process.
+Through Object-Based Learning, apply your critical thinking skills to gain a deeper understanding of traditional and contemporary First Nations culture.

-• Optional Education Kit for The Road to Reconciliation includes First Nations belongings and printed materials and resources to support learning, plus video access to MOV’s Haida Now tour led by Haida co-curator, Kwiaahwah Jones.
+• Optional Education Kit for the Road to Reconciliation includes First Nations belongings and printed materials/resources to support learning, plus video access to MOV’s Haida Now tour led by Haida co-curator, Kwiaahwah Jones.

 + Immigration Nation: Grades 5-6